-A one day hike on Bogong High Plains near Falls Creek, Victoria, featuring lovely views and a short section of off trail bush bash fun.
+A one-day hike on Bogong High Plains near Falls Creek, Victoria, featuring lovely views and a short section of off-trail bush bash fun.
 To be remembered as an “Up the mountain, down the mountain, round the mountain” walk.

 The walk up Mt.
 Cope starts just a few hundred meters from the campsite.
-Not having to drive far for a single day walk is always a bonus.
+Not having to drive far for a single-day walk is always a bonus.
 We also remember lovely views from the top of Mt.
 Cope from a visit a few years back.
 Only this time, we want to do a bit more than just the signposted 3 km return walk to the summit and back.
 After all, our kids are not 3 and 7 anymore, and we need more of a challenge, remember?

 Consulting a map, there is an almost obvious round trip that can be made – the signposted walk up Mt.
 Cope’s summit, and then an East Cope Aqueduct Road circling the mountain back to the start.
 About a kilometre of a missing path between the summit and the aqueduct should not be a big deal.
-After all, as experience from few rogaines taught us, our kids seem to enjoy some good bush bash (off-trail hiking) more than a boring walk on a graded fire trail.
+After all, as experience from a few rogaines taught us, our kids seem to enjoy some good bush bash (off-trail hiking) more than a boring walk on a graded fire trail.

 Explaining the plan to Anika and Tobias is easy.
 “Remember the story from the Faraway Tree by Enid Blyton?
-Where did the kids ask the teddy bear for directions to the Three Bears house?
+Where did the kids ask the teddy bear for directions to the Three Bears’ house?
 Up the lane, down the lane, round the lane… That is what we will do.
 Only we are going up the mountain, down the mountain and round the mountain.”
 Easy.